 I am currently hard at work on a second monograph, on the topic of style and structure in the music of John Williams, focusing on his nine scores for the Skywalker Saga.
-My catalogue of the musical themes of Star Wars, accessible on this site, has been widely shared and publicized; be sure to check it often to see what’s been updated and added lately!
+My catalogue of the musical themes of Star Wars, accessible on this site, has been widely shared and publicized; be sure to check it often to see what’s been updated and added lately.
 I’ve also put together thematic catalogues for Williams’s contributions to the Indiana Jones (including the Dial of Destiny!) and Home Alone series, and have plenty more planned.
 Stay tuned!

 At Tufts, I serve as the Music Theory Coordinator for the Music Department, and also sit on the Academic Awards Committee.
 I’ve previously served as Director of Undergraduate Studies at Tufts Music, as well as Secretary for the New England Conference of Music Theorists and the Vice Chair for the Film & Multimedia Interest Group at the Society for Music Theory.
 I’ve sat on the editorial board for several music journals, including The Journal of Film Music and Journal of the Society for American Music.

 Dr. Frank Lehman